brevzin/brevzin.github.io/_posts/2020-06-18-lambda-lambda-lambda.md

 3. The `return`{:.language-cpp} keyword.
 In the other languages, we just have an expression.

-One of the proposals I had tried to pursue, [P0573](https://wg21.link/p0573), would have  created a new form of "fully anonymous function" that makes the parameter declaration optional and omits the `return`{:.langauge-cpp} keyword.
+One of the proposals I had tried to pursue, [P0573](https://wg21.link/p0573), would have  created a new form of "fully anonymous function" that makes the parameter declaration optional and omits the `return`{:.language-cpp} keyword.
 That paper suggested:

 ```cpp
 [](e) => e < 0                // P0573R2: 14